Homeward Bound is a groundbreaking leadership, strategic and science initiative and outreach for women, set against the backdrop of Antarctica.

 - To have a global focus.

 - To contribute to and elevate the broader societal conversation about the role of women in leading the world toward a more sustainable future.

-- At sea for twenty days, led by Greg Mortimer OAM, setting sail from Ushuaia in Argentina on 2 December 2016
+- At sea for approximately 3 weeks, led by Greg Mortimer OAM (2016 and 2018), setting sail from Ushuaia in Argentina

 - Twelve days of state of the art leadership and strategic planning training delivered by Kit Jackson, Fabian Dattner and other experts in their fields

 - Six days of a cutting edge science education program incorporating the most up to date and relevant research about the state and functioning of our planet delivered by leading Australian academics

 - Primarily underwritten by Dattner Grant (see Support for further details)

 - Globally, women are underrepresented in leadership positions and change has been incredibly slow, despite increasing dialogue and process/systems changes.